wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-elk-stack.md

 ## Step 2 - Setup Elasticsearch and Kibana

-To configure Elasticsearch and Kibana on your Kubernetes cluster, you can refer to the [official guide](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html) provided by Elastic.
+To configure Elasticsearch and Kibana on your Kubernetes cluster, you can refer to the <a href="https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html" target="_blank">official guide</a> provided by Elastic.
 The guide includes instructions on deploying the necessary Helm charts for Elasticsearch and Kibana.

 You can also install Elasticsearch and Kibana using the direct helm charts for each.
 The following is a sample setup that can be used to set up both.
 However, note that these are only for testing, and must be configured as necessary for a production environment.